raed-nimer/CI-PP5-react-frontend/README.md

 # Features

+# Features

 ### Home page

-- The home page is the first page that appears when a user visits the website.
+- The Home page is the first page that appears when a user visits the website.

 - The page features a hero section with a promotional heading, a short tagline, and a clear call-to-action button ("Shop Now").